SparrowChang/CS6375_assignment1/README.md

 Mean squared error (MSE): 10.710864418838403
 R2 score: 0.7901500386760344
 Explained variance: 0.7915327760182195

 6. Answer this question: Are you satisfied that you have found the best solution?
 Explain.
 A: Yes, MSE is around 10.71 which is close to gradient descent method.

+6. Answer this question: Are you satisfied that you have found the best solution?
+Explain.
+A: Yes, MSE is around 10.71 which is close to gradient descent method.